ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 I'm particulary interested in the advancement of human potential and condition.
 If we know something is going to fail.
 Let's fail at it fast so we can have people work on things that matter and help us progress as a human race.
 After all, one of the scarcest resources we have are time and money.

 I provide you an introduction to what I feel is the best way to see the future.
-It is to experience and create it.
+It is to experience and create it using your unique knowledge, experience and strengths.
+It is not enough to build something, it is to build it knowing you existed and particpiated in t

 Startups
 - An experiment being done before product market fit

 Product/Service
 -

+## What makes you unique?

+If one had asked me that question early in my career, I would be lost for an answer.

 ## Tough questions: